varnish/varnish-wiki/source/magento2/m2_step_by_step.rst

 STEP BY STEP GUIDE TO MAKING YOUR MAGENTO SITE FLY
 ***************************************************

+Magento2 is a PHP-based e-commerce platform.
+They have two editions:

+- Community Edition (CE)

+- Enterprise Edition (EE)

-Ofcourse you want to get started with increasing the performance of your website!
+Whichever the case, Ofcourse you want to get started with increasing the performance of your website!
 So Lets get Started!

 1. Installing Magento from the `Magento-Site`_
 ==============================================

-2. :ref:`Installing Varnish <tut_varnish>`
+2. :ref:`Installing Varnish <varnish>`
 ==========================================

 .. include:: magento2_varnish_configure.rst